-The following information is to be used as a guide to the delivery of Australia Post mail to expeditioners based at the Australian Antarctic Division (AAD), in Antarctica or at subantarctic stations.
+The following information is to be used as a guide to the delivery of mail articles to expeditioners based at the Australian Antarctic Division (AAD), in Antarctica or at sub-Antarctic stations.

 Alcohol must not be consigned via the mail system.

-Mail required by dates are available under each voyage heading on the shipping schedules page.
+Mail required by dates are available under each voyage or flight heading on the shipping and flight schedules page.
+Mail delivery must meet the nominated cargo required by date for the voyage or flight.
 You may also contact the Supply Services Group on 03 6232 3372 for more information.

-Only the voyages/flights listed in the transport schedule will be used to deliver Australia Post mail.
-It should not be expected that the AAD will be able to use other shipping options, e.g. tourist vessels, to deliver mail.
-Mail delivery to Antarctic stations by A319 Airbus is possible, but senders must remember that delivery is not guaranteed.
+Only available voyages/flights listed in the transport schedule will be used to deliver mail articles.
+It should not be expected that the AAD will be able to use other shipping options, eg tourist vessels, to deliver mail.
+Mail delivery to Antarctic stations by aircraft is possible, but senders must remember that delivery is not guaranteed.

-All mail must adhere to normal Australia Post restrictions as well as adhering to the Division's environmental and quarantine requirements.
+All mail must adhere to the Division's environmental and quarantine requirements.